hyperspacedev/starlight/.github/contributing.md

 ### Be as descriptive and concise as possible

-So that Hyerpspace contributors and developers can better understand what the issue or request may be, issue descriptions should be concise but also descrptive.
+So that Codename Starlight contributors and developers can better understand what the issue or request may be, issue descriptions should be concise but also descriptive.
 Refrain from writing an issue in a convoluted way that confuses others.

 Additionally, if you feel using a screenshot or video will better illustrate your description, add them in conjuction with (or to replace) the description.
 Remember to consult the [Screenshot Guidelines](#screenshots).